Tutorial: Azure Active Directory Single sign-on (SSO) integration with Cisco Webex

 On the Import Idp Metadata page, either drag and drop the Azure AD metadata file onto the page or use the file browser option to locate and upload the Azure AD metadata file.
 Then, select Require certificate signed by a certificate authority in Metadata (more secure) and click Next.

 Select Test SSO Connection, and when a new browser tab opens, authenticate with Azure AD by signing in.

 Return to the Cisco Cloud Collaboration Management browser tab.
 If the test was successful, select This test was successful.
 Enable Single Sign-On option and click Next.

-Creating a Cisco Spark test user
+Create Cisco Webex test user

-In this section, you create a user called Britta Simon in Cisco Spark.
-In this section, you create a user called Britta Simon in Cisco Spark.
+In this section, you create a user called B.Simon in Cisco Webex.
+In this section, you create a user called B.Simon in Cisco Webex.

 Go to the Cisco Cloud Collaboration Management with your full administrator credentials.